-An assessment should be carried out before a patient is discharged from hospital to a nursing home.
+An assessment should be carried out before a patient is discharged from hospital to a nursing home or into health and social care.
 This is a crucial point.
-If the patient is already in a nursing home or remains in their own home then the responsibility for conducting an assessment is with the Clinical Commissioning Group for the area.
+If the patient is already in a nursing home or remains in their own home, then the responsibility for conducting an assessment lies with the Clinical Commissioning Group for the area.

-A nurse assessor or social worker will consider the individual’s needs across a range of 12 domains or areas of need and score them on the basis of A (high), B (moderate) or C (low/none).
+A nurse assessor or social worker will consider the individual’s needs across a range of 12 domains or areas of need and score them on the basis of A (high moderate), B (moderate) or C (low/none).

-The next stage and a full assessment is required if an individual is scored as having two or more A scorings, 5 or more B scorings or 1 A and 4 B scorings.
+The next stage and a full assessment are required if an individual is scored as having two or more A scorings, 5 or more B scorings or 1 A and 4 B scorings.

-Time between receipt of the completed Checklist and a funding decision being made following a full assessment and meeting of the Multi-Disciplinary Team should not exceed 28 days.
+The time between receipt of the completed checklist assessment and a funding decision being made following a full assessment and meeting of the Multi-Disciplinary Team should not exceed 28 days.

-If the timeframe is longer than this then funding should be met by the NHS whilst a decision on eligibility is met.
-We have experienced examples of significant delays where individuals have been expected to pay for their care in full.
-This is not correct or acceptable.
+If the timeframe is longer than this is when funding should be met by the NHS whilst a decision on eligibility is met.
+We have experienced examples of significant delays where individuals have been expected to pay for their care in full -this is not correct or acceptable.
 If you are in a similar situation do not hesitate to contact us today.

 If an individual is approaching the end of their life, then a “fast track” continuing healthcare funding assessment may be appropriate.
-This enables the individual to receive prompt NHS funding to meet the cost of care at the end of life stage.
-The only requirement for by-passing the normal NHS continuing healthcare assessment criteria and receiving the fast track pathway is that the individual must have:
+This enables the individual to receive prompt NHS funding to meet the cost of their care at the end of life stage.
+The only requirement for by-passing the normal NHS continuing healthcare assessment, meeting the criteria and receiving the fast track pathway is that the individual must have:

-A GP can complete the fast track tool.
+A GP can complete the fast track pathway tool.

-It should be noted that strict time limits that base eligibility on some specified, expected length of life remaining should not be imposed.
+It should be noted that strict time limits that base eligibility will be specified, expected length of life remaining should not be imposed.

-This guide is only intended as a brief outline to provide a useful summary as an overview of the process.
-The key to success is to ensure that you have sufficient expertise in your corner to support you through the process and ensure that the correct scorings are awarded according to the needs of the patient and the correct outcome is reached.
+This guide is only a brief outline to provide a useful summary as an overview of the process.
+The key to success is to ensure that you have sufficient expertise in your corner to support you through the process, ensuring that the correct scorings are awarded according to the needs of the patient and the correct outcome is reached.
 We will work tirelessly to secure the best result for you, in the swiftest timeframe, at minimal cost.